-The following discussion and analysis of SpringBig's financial condition and results of operations should be read in conjunction with our consolidated financial statements and notes to those statements.
-The discussion should be read together with the historical audited annual statements for Legacy SpringBig for the years ended December 31, 2021 and 2020, and the related notes that are included elsewhere in this Prospectus and the unaudited interim statements for the Company's three and six months ended June 30, 2022 and 2021, and the related notes that are included elsewhere in this Prospectus.
+The following discussion and analysis of SpringBig's financial condition and results of operations should be read in conjunction with SpringBig's consolidated financial statements and notes to those statements.
+The discussion should be read together with the historical audited annual statements for the years ended December 31, 2021 and 2020, and the related notes that are included elsewhere in this Prospectus and the unaudited interim statements for the three months ended March 31, 2022 and 2021, and the related notes that are included elsewhere in this Prospectus.
 Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.
 SpringBig's actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors.
 Please see "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" in other parts of this prospectus.